dariusmehri/Social-Network-Bad-Actor-Risk-Tool/README.md

 ### Network analysis example:

 Graph of the top 20 bad actors.
 The most central actor in the network (Shmiel Firth) recently received violation for building collapse.
-Yellow nodes are bad actors, white nodes are uknown bad actors.
+Yellow nodes are bad actors, white nodes are good actors (or unknown if they are bad).

 ![badactor20network](https://user-images.githubusercontent.com/11237613/41874034-b3a7dcd0-7894-11e8-8d7c-b7db34c9e729.png)